dxw/playbook/src/staff-handbook/leave/TOIL.md

 ## Requesting TOIL

-Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down, please write a note as to why you are requesting the leave and this will then be sent to your line manager for approval.
-Please note this will not deduct from your holiday allowance shown on your BreatheHR dashboard.
+Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down.
+Go to **My dashboard** and click the link **Log TOIL**, fill in the form and click the **log TOIL** button.
+Please write a note as to why you are requesting the leave and this will be sent to your line manager for approval.
+Once approved, your TOIL will be added to your holiday allowance.
+You should then book leave as normal to have time not working.